George Sapounidis

 Yiorgos Sapounidis better known as George Sapounidis is a Greek Canadian musician, troubadour, statistician and a Sinophile living in Ottawa, Ontario, Canada.
 He was the subject of 2005 Canadian documentary film entitled Chairman George.
 The documentary, directed by Daniel Cross and Mila Aung-Thwin and produced by EyeSteelFilm in association with CTV, BBC's "Storyville" series and TV2, tells the story of Sapounidis as a popular musician in China campaigning for approval to perform at the closing ceremonies of 2004 Athens Olympics, when the flag was to be given to Beijing for organizing the 2008 Beijing Olympics.
-In addition to Greek and Mandarin Chinese, he sings in more than five other languages.

-He is a graduate from University of Toronto who earned a PhD in Mathematical Statistics.
-He recently retired from Statistics Canada to concentrate on his music.

 Early musical career

 Sapounidis founded his multicultural band "Ouzo Power" in 1988, giving a new spin to Greek music on the Canadian scene, bringing in jazz elements and translating the songs of the likes of Bob Dylan and Led Zeppelin into Greek for audiences at folk and multicultural music festivals, as well as CBC Television and CBC Radio producing two albums, including a successful CD of international folk songs.

 Although he has been performing regularly at all manner of folk festivals, awards ceremonies, multicultural events, variety shows and special events as well as on Canadian radio and television for over 20 years, it was George Sapounidis' concert tours of China that catapulted him to stardom.